Kendall Gray

-Kendall Lamar Gray (born May 5, 1992) is an American-born Rwandan basketball player who currently plays for the Bangui Sporting Club.
+Kendall Lamar Gray (born May 5, 1992) is an American-born Rwandan basketball player who currently plays for REG.
 He played college basketball for Delaware State University, being named the 2014–15 Mid-Eastern Athletic Conference Player of the Year, becoming the fourth selection in school history to earn the honor.

 Early life

 Gray was born in Merced, California but grew up in Dover, Delaware.
 He earned three varsity letters while playing at Polytech High School in Woodside, Delaware.
 In 2010, he led the team to a Henlopen Conference Southern Division Championship.
 In Gray's his senior season he averaged 15 points, 12 rebounds, and 11 blocks per game.
 He then committed to play for the Delaware State Hornets in college.

 College career

 Although limited to just 17 games his freshman season, Gray still earned two Mid-Eastern Athletic Conference (MEAC) Defensive Player of the Week awards.
 He was ninth in NCAA Division I in blocks (54) when he went down with an injury.
 He remained healthy for the final three seasons of his collegiate career and improved statistically in each successive year.
 As a junior in 2013–14 he averaged 11.5 points, 7.9 rebounds, and 2.7 blocks per game en route to a Second Team All-MEAC selection.
 In 2014–15, Gray increased those averages to 12.3, 12.4, and 2.8, respectively.
 On March 5, 2015, Gray recorded a 33-point, 30-rebound game against Coppin State.
 It was the most rebounds in a single game at the Division I level in 10 years, and he became just the seventh player in the last 40 seasons with at least 30 rebounds in a game.
 The next day, the Mid-Eastern Athletic Conference named Gray their Player of the Year and Defensive Player of the Year.
 He joined Kyle O'Quinn as the only two players in conference history to earn both awards in the same season.